--------------------------------

 • Cards with different addresses being used or cards rejected due to address mismatch

-Although the carding bot might exhibit what seems like genuine user behaviour, to a point, it’s at the checkout where the truth comes out.
+Although the carding bot might exhibit what seems like genuine user behavior, to a point, it’s at the checkout where the truth comes out.

 These bots might also be cyborgs.
 This means a human user operates them until the checkout step, when the fraudster just runs the bot code.